rapidsai/cudf/docs/cudf/source/cudf_pandas/how-it-works.md

 automatically transferred from host to device (and vice versa) only when necessary, avoiding unnecessary device-host transfers.

-When using cudf.pandas, cuDF’s [pandas compatibility mode](https://docs.rapids.ai/api/cudf/stable/api_docs/options/#available-options) is automatically enabled, ensuring consistency with pandas-specific semantics like default sort ordering.
+When using cudf.pandas, cuDF's [pandas compatibility mode](https://docs.rapids.ai/api/cudf/stable/api_docs/options/#available-options) is automatically enabled, ensuring consistency with pandas-specific semantics like default sort ordering.